Leftwing party opposed to mining project wins Greenland vote

-A left-wing environmentalist party opposed to a controversial mining project won a clear victory in Greenland's parliamentary election, according to results released Wednesday.
+A left-wing environmentalist party opposed to a controversial mining project won a clear victory in Greenland's parliamentary election, results released Wednesday showed.

 With 36.6 percent of the vote, Inuit Ataqatigiit (IA) was ahead of Siumut, a social democratic party that has dominated politics in the Danish territory since it gained autonomy in 1979.

-IA, which was previously in opposition, is expected to grab 12 out of the 31 seats in the Inatsisartut, the local parliament, up from eight currently.
+IA, which was previously in opposition, is expected to grab 12 of the 31 seats in the Inatsisartut, the local parliament, up from eight in the outgoing body.

-But without an absolute majority, the most likely scenario is that IA joins forces with smaller parties to form a coalition.
+But without an absolute majority, the most likely scenario is that IA will join forces with smaller parties to form a coalition.

-Siumut, which headed the outgoing government, was partly weakened by internal struggles.
+Siumut, which headed the outgoing government, has been partly weakened by internal struggles over the last few years.
 It gained 29.4 percent of the vote, still two percentage points higher than its results in the 2018 election.

-The dividing line between the two parties was whether to authorise a controversial giant rare earth and uranium mining project, which is currently the subject of public hearings.
+The dividing line between the two parties was whether to authorise a controversial giant rare earth and uranium mining project, currently the subject of public hearings.